karlseguin/gerb/readme.md

 3. ParseFile(path string, useCache bool)

-Unless `useCache` is set to `false`, an internal cache is used to avoid having to reparse the same content (based on the content's hash).
+Unless `useCache` is set to `false`, an internal cache is used to avoid having to parse the same content (based on the content's hash).
 The cache is currently dumb and will hold onto references forever.

 Once you have a template, you use the `Render` method to output the template